 There is no cost to attend this training; however, pre-registration is required.

-Please note that the DCJS registration system cannot sort eligible from ineligible registrants.
+Please note that the DCJS registration system does not have the capacity to sort eligible from ineligible registrants.
 Therefore, anyone who registers will receive a confirmation.
-The DCJS-assigned course director is responsible for reviewing the roster and making a final determination on acceptance into the course.
-Registrants not accepted will be notified via the email address provided during registration.
+It is the responsibility of the DCJS-assigned course coordinator to review the roster and make a final determination on acceptance into the course.
+Denied registrants will be notified via the email address provided during registration.

 For More Information, Contact: